 As such, it might seem scary, but in reality, there are no commitments when you apply for apprenticeships.
 You’re just letting the employer know you’re interested, and even if the employer decides you are a good candidate, you can back out at any time.

 Sadly, getting an apprenticeship always starts with an application so you cannot avoid it.
-However, by following our simple guide and top-tips, you will have nothing to worry about.
-You will even have a step up over the other candidates towards getting onto your dream apprenticeship scheme.
+However, by following our simple guide and top tips, you will have nothing to worry about.
+You will even have a step up over the other candidates towards getting into your dream apprenticeship scheme.

 Your Checklist for Creating a Stand-Out Application